Things we discovered in the process:

 It can be stressful

 Unfortunately buying a house is a huge decision (for most of us, the biggest purchase you will ever make).
 It is inherently stressful, there’s no getting around it.
-You can take steps to manage your stress to avoid making overly emotional or anxiety driven decisions.

 The process itself is done in a way that drums up emotions, from the setup of auctions and deadline sales to create urgency and scarcity, to the high energy music played during auctions and the speed at which auctioneers speak.